haydenm2/rosbag_image_slicer/README.md

-# rosbag_image_slicer
-Scripts for creating an edited copy of a rosbag that crops a specified image topic to a certain size and location.

 ROSbag Image Slicer
 ==============================

-This ROS package, known as `rosbag_image_slicer`, provides a python parsing approach for taking in a target ROSbag and outputting a bag containing the designated video topic cropped to a specified cropping ratio at a specified section of the image.
+This ROS package, known as `rosbag_image_slicer`, provides a python parsing approach for taking in a target ROSbag and outputting a bag containing the designated video topic cropped to a specified cropping ratio at a specified location in the image.

 ## Setup
 Create a catkin workspace (e.g. rosbag_ws)